 - 1. Describe the environmental condition of the Resource Lands impacted by the RTF. - 2.
 Describe how Resource Lands were directly impacted by the RTF. - 3.
-State if the Resource Lands are within the RTF right-of-way.
+State if the Resource Lands impacted by the RTF are within the RTF right-of-way.